Charles Schwab 401k Plan Overview

 Charles Schwab 401k Pricing

-Schwab’s solo 401k has no opening, maintenance, or closing fees.
-There’s also no minimum deposit required; you can open a 401k account with $0.
-This is excellent pricing for a 401k.
+The solo 401k at Schwab has no opening, recurring, or closeout fees.
+There is also no minimum funding level; a 401k plan or account can be opened with $0.
+This is excellent pricing, especially by 401k standards.

-Once your solo 401k is active, it follows Schwab’s standard commission schedule, meaning trades of U.S.-listed stocks and ETFs have no fees.
-Many mutual funds also have no transaction fees.
-Some bond trades are free as well.
-Options trades cost 65¢ per contract.
+Once the solo 401k is open, it is subject to the same commission schedule as other accounts, which means trades of U.S.-listed stocks and ETFs are free of any commissions.
+Many mutual funds also have zero loads and zero transaction fees.
+Some bond trades are commission-free as well.
+Options cost 65¢ each.

 Opening a 401k at Schwab